whartond/aristotle/docs/usage.rst

 .. code:: text

-    usage: aristotle.py [-h] -r RULES [-f METADATA_FILTER] [--summary] [-o OUTFILE] [-s [STATS [STATS ...]]] [-i] [-t] [-n] [-m] [-q] [-d]
+    usage: aristotle.py [-h] -r RULES [-f METADATA_FILTER] [--summary] [-o OUTFILE] [-s [STATS [STATS ...]]] [-i] [-n] [-e] [-t] [-g] [-m] [-q] [-d]

     Filter Suricata and Snort rulesets based on metadata keyword values.

     optional arguments:
       -h, --help            show this help message and exit -r RULES, --rules RULES, --ruleset RULES
-                            path to rules file or string containing the ruleset -f METADATA_FILTER, --filter METADATA_FILTER
+                            path to a rules file, a directory containing '.rules' file(s), or string containing the ruleset -f METADATA_FILTER, --filter METADATA_FILTER
                             Boolean filter string or path to a file containing it --summary             output a summary of the filtered ruleset to stdout; if an output file is given, the full, filtered ruleset will still be written to it.
       -o OUTFILE, --output OUTFILE
                             output file to write filtered ruleset to -s [STATS [STATS ...]], --stats [STATS [STATS ...]] display ruleset statistics about specified key(s).
 If no key(s) supplied, then summary statistics for all keys will be displayed.
       -i, --include-disabled
-                            include (effectively enable) disabled rules when applying the filter -t, --ignore-classtype, --ignore-classtype-keyword
+                            include (effectively enable) disabled rules when applying the filter -n, --normalize, --better, --iso8601
-                            don't appropriate the 'classtype' keyword and value from the rule into the metadata structure for filtering and reporting
-      -n, --normalize, --better, --iso8601
                             try to convert date and cve related metadata values to conform to the BETTER schema for filtering and statistics.
-Dates are normalized to the format YYY-MM-DD and CVEs to YYYY-<num>.
+Dates are normalized to the format YYYY-
+                            MM-DD and CVEs to YYYY-<num>.
+      -e, --enhance         enhance metadata by adding additional key-value pairs based on the rules.
+      -t, --ignore-classtype, --ignore-classtype-keyword
+                            don't ignore_filenameincorporate the 'classtype' keyword and value from the rule into the metadata structure for filtering and reporting.
+      -g, --ignore-filename
+                            don't incorporate the filename of the rules file into the metadata structure for filtering and reporting.
       -m, --modify-metadata
                            modify the rule metadata keyword value on output to contain the internally tracked and normalized metadata data.
       -q, --quiet, --suppress_warnings
                             quiet; suppress warning logging
       -d, --debug           turn on debug logging